 On September 23, 2016, the United States District Court for the District of Columbia unsealed a qui tam complaint that, on May 13, 2015, Vermont National Telephone Company ("Vermont National") filed against DISH Network; DISH Network's wholly-owned subsidiaries, American AWS-3 Wireless I L.L.C., American III, American III, and DISH Wireless Holding L.L.C.; Charles W. Ergen (our Chairman) and Cantey M. Ergen (a member of DISH Network's board of directors); Northstar Wireless; Northstar Spectrum; Northstar Manager, LLC; SNR Wireless; SNR HoldCo; SNR Wireless Management, LLC; and certain other parties.
 The complaint alleges violations of the federal civil False Claims Act (the "FCA") based on, among other things, allegations that Northstar Wireless and SNR Wireless falsely claimed bidding credits of 25% in the AWS-3 Auction when they were allegedly under the de facto control of DISH Network and, therefore, were not entitled to the bidding credits as designated entities under applicable FCC rules.
 Vermont National participated in the AWS-3 Auction through its wholly-owned subsidiary, VTel Wireless.
-The complaint was unsealed after the United States Department of Justice notified the Court that it had declined to intervene in the action.
+The complaint was unsealed after the United States Department of Justice notified the District Court that it had declined to intervene in the action.
 Vermont National seeks to recover on behalf of the United States government approximately \$10 billion, which reflects the \$3.3 billion in bidding credits that Northstar Wireless and SNR Wireless claimed in the AWS-3 Auction, trebled under the FCA.
 Vermont National also seeks civil penalties of not less than \$5,500 and not more than \$11,000 for each violation of the FCA.
 On March 2, 2017, the United States District Court for the District of Columbia entered a stay of the litigation until such time as the United States Court of Appeals for the District of Columbia (the "D.C.
 Circuit") issued its opinion in SNR Wireless LicenseCo, LLC, et al. v.
 F.C.C.
 The D.C.
 Circuit issued its opinion on August 29, 2017 and remanded the matter to the FCC for further proceedings.
-See Note 10 "Commitments and Contingencies - Commitments - DISH Network Non-Controlling Investments in the Northstar Entities and the SNR Entities Related to AWS-3 Wireless Spectrum Licenses" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended March 31, 2022 for further information.
+See Note 10 "Commitments and Contingencies - Commitments - DISH Network Non-Controlling Investments in the Northstar Entities and the SNR Entities Related to AWS-3 Wireless Spectrum Licenses" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended September 30, 2022 for further information.

-Thereafter, the Court maintained the stay until October 26, 2018.
-On February 11, 2019, the Court granted Vermont National's unopposed motion for leave to file an amended complaint.
-On March 28, 2019, the defendants filed a motion to dismiss Vermont National's amended complaint, and on March 23, 2021, the Court granted the motion to dismiss.
-On April 21, 2021, Vermont National filed a notice of appeal to the United States Court of Appeals for the DC Circuit, and that court heard oral argument on the appeal on March 3, 2022.
+Thereafter, the District Court maintained the stay until October 26, 2018.
+On February 11, 2019, the District Court granted Vermont National's unopposed motion for leave to file an amended complaint.
+On March 28, 2019, the defendants filed a motion to dismiss Vermont National's amended complaint, and on March 23, 2021, the District Court granted the motion to dismiss.
+On April 21, 2021, Vermont National filed a notice of appeal to the United States Court of Appeals for the DC Circuit and, on May 17, 2022, that court reversed the District Court's dismissal of the complaint.
+On June 16, 2022, the Defendants-Appellees filed a petition for rehearing or rehearing en banc, but on August 17, 2022, that petition was denied.